steeelydan/js2eel/README.md

 ### a.
 Download an Executable

 Go to https://github.com/steeelydan/js2eel/releases.
 Ideally, an executable for your operating system is available.
-Please note that the Mac and Windows executables are currently unsigned.
+Please note that the Windows executable is currently unsigned.
 I plan to do that as soon as possible.

 ### b.
 Build an Executable From Source